Universalization and the Origins of Fiscal Capacity: Dynamics and asymmetric information

 \subsection{Strong high state: fundamentals-driven reform}

 We now turn to the case in which the value of public goods in the high state is sufficiently large for provision to be privately optimal even in the absence of morality.
 Formally, assume

 so that high-value elites find provision attractive even when $\kappa = 0$.
-This configuration represents an environment with strong provision incentives, where the high value of the public good is sufficient to induce reform without moral support.
+Since $\alpha^{H}>\theta(\sigma)>\underline{\alpha}$, the admissibility condition $\alpha^{H}>\underline{\alpha}$ is automatically satisfied.
 In this region, morality is no longer a precondition for credible provision but continues to amplify its fiscal effects by increasing compliance and expanding the tax base.

 \begin{proposition}[Strong provision incentives and equilibrium characterization] Suppose $\alpha^{L} < \sigma\,\theta(\sigma) < \theta(\sigma) < \alpha^{H}$.
 Then the equilibrium provision pattern as a function of $\kappa$ is as follows: